 Both studies investigated effects of fresh broccoli sprouts.
 Timing of their measured decreases and increases are different for me because I microwave broccoli sprouts up to but not exceeding 60°C (140°F).

 A section of Microwave broccoli seeds to create sulforaphane highlighted metabolic differences among fresh broccoli sprouts, microwaved broccoli sprouts, and broccoli sprout supplements.

 “A metabolic profile resulting from my current practices is probably between the Sprout and BSE (broccoli sprout extract) divided-dose statistics:

-- Sulforaphane intake is greater than eating raw broccoli sprouts because microwaving 3-day-old broccoli sprouts creates an increased amount of sulforaphane in them before eating.
+- Sulforaphane intake is greater than eating raw broccoli sprouts because microwaving 3-day-old broccoli sprouts creates sulforaphane in them before eating.

 - Sulforaphane uptake from microwaved broccoli sprouts is quicker than eating raw broccoli sprouts.
 It may not be as immediate as taking sulforaphane supplements, which are usually powders.

 - Sulforaphane dose from microwaved broccoli sprouts is less dependent on an individual’s metabolism than eating raw broccoli sprouts.

 - Sulforaphane release from microwaved broccoli sprouts continues on to the gut as does eating raw broccoli sprouts.
 Sulforaphane release from supplements typically ends in the stomach.”